 Calpe holds a premium provision for events which may happen in the future that fall within the contract boundary.
-The provision includes all cash flows associated with all future premiums, claims and benefits related to these events.
+The provision includes all cash flows associated with all future premiums, claims and expenses related to these events.
 Calpe considers the expected incidence and cost of future claims, including infrequent, high severity claims and latent claims.
 The best estimate premium provision is calculated as:

-- the best estimate of IBNR claims based on unearned premiums; - plus the best estimate of unpaid non-contingent acquisition costs that are deferred; - plus the best estimate of unpaid contingent acquisition costs based on unearned premiums; - plus the best estimate of unpaid other expenses based on unearned premiums; and - less the best estimate of unpaid premiums that are unearned.
+- the best estimate of IBNR claims based on unearned premiums; - plus the best estimate of unpaid non-contingent acquisition costs that have not been incurred; - plus the best estimate of unpaid contingent acquisition costs based on unearned premiums; - plus the best estimate of unpaid other expenses based on unearned premiums; and - less the best estimate of unpaid premiums that have not been earned.